saturn597/mosaigraph/README.md

 **Example 6**

-The Mona Lisa mosaic in the "About" section above was created like example 5 but with 5000 individual pieces instead of 2000:
+You can create an even more detailed Mona Lisa mosaic by increasing the number of pieces to 5000:
 `python mosaigraph.py monaface.jpg -p portraitpreprocessing -o mona6.jpg -n 5000 -w -u`

-Here's that link again:
+Here's the result - note it's a fairly large image:

 [mona6.jpg](http://saturn597.github.io/mosaics/mona6.jpg)

-Again, it's quite a large image.

 **Example 7**